 Education, Training & Experience

 To be considered for this position you must have the following:

-A.) Bachelor’s degree in Zoology, Animal Behavior, or related animal sciences with a minimum of 500 hours at a zoo, sanctuary or wildlife center.
+A.) Bachelor’s degree in Zoology, Animal Behavior, or related animal sciences with a minimum of 1200 hours working in a zoo, sanctuary, wildlife center or animal encounter business;

 Practical knowledge of FWC & USDA regulations;

 General safety practices and protocols with farm and exotic animals